jez/pandoc-markdown-css-theme/src/index.md

 The core technique for laying out side notes[^gwern] I learned from [Tufte CSS], by Dave Liepmann.
 The technique is [described in detail here][tufte-css-sidenotes].
-I then wrote [`pandoc-sidenote`], a [Pandoc filter] that traverses Pandoc's internal AST and converts Markdown footnoes into the HTML markup required to render Tufte CSS-style side notes.
+Tufte CSS suggests writing the HTML for sidenotes by hand, but I wanted to use Markdown.
+I wrote [`pandoc-sidenote`], a [Pandoc filter] that traverses Pandoc's internal AST and converts footnote nodes into the HTML side note markup for Tufte CSS-style side notes.

 [^gwern]:
-  {-} Gwern has a great survey post that discusses
-  <a href="https://edwardtufte.github.io/tufte-css/#sidenotes">Sidenotes In Web
-  Design</a>, covering the techniques in Tufte CSS as well as the limitations, and many alternatives.
+  {-} Gwern has a great survey post that discusses [Sidenotes In Web Design], covering the techniques in Tufte CSS as well as the limitations, and many alternatives.

 [tufte-css-sidenotes]: https://edwardtufte.github.io/tufte-css/#sidenotes
+[Sidenotes In Web Design]: https://www.gwern.net/Sidenotes

 While the idea for side notes comes entirely from Tufte CSS, the implementation at this point is almost completely different.
 Tufte CSS uses relative widths everywhere, but I wanted a body with a constant width at all but the smallest screen sizes.
 Tufte CSS renders the main body off center.
-This adds complexity in the implemtation.
+Rendering centered when possible and off center when not adds complexity in the implementation.

 The inspiration for code block line highlights comes from a change I contributed to [`pandoc-emphasize-code`], by Oskar Wickström (another Pandoc filter).
 I